Ammonium Uranyl Carbonate SDS

 Structure:

-Uses: Substance is used in uranium yellow glazes.
+Uses: The substance is used in uranium yellow glazes.

 Supplier